 Mistake No. 8: Not Vetting Technical Aptitude

 Vetting is critical for technical roles.
 Your IT hiring committee needs to include at least one technically savvy member who can help filter resumes, craft interview questions, and weigh in on your final hiring decision.
-Ask IT candidates to talk their way through a number of complex technical scenarios to gauge their technical know-how and problem-solving strategies.
+Ask IT candidates to talk their way through several complex technical scenarios to gauge their technical know-how and problem-solving strategies.

 Mistake No. 9: Ignoring Red Flags